VOLTTRON/volttron/docs/source/driver-framework/ecobee/ecobee-web-driver.rst

 *************

 The Ecobee driver is an implementation of a :ref:`VOLTTRON driver framework <Driver-Framework>` Interface.
-In this case, the Master Driver issues commands to the Ecobee driver to collect data from and send control signals to `Ecobee's remote web API <https://www.ecobee.com/home/developer/api/introduction/index.shtml>`_
+In this case, the Platform Driver issues commands to the Ecobee driver to collect data from and send control signals to `Ecobee's remote web API <https://www.ecobee.com/home/developer/api/introduction/index.shtml>`_

 .. note::